Fiza08za/labDataSummarizer/README.md

 Bioinformatics students, Life-science students, Molecular biology researchers, Laboratory researchers, Computational biology researchers, Researchers preparing thesis or report sections

 **Features**
-1. Analysis Type Selection
-Users can select from four analysis categories:
+1. Analysis Type Selection: Users can select from four analysis categories:
 Sample-to-Sample Heatmap, PCA Plot Results, Volcano Plot / Differential Expression, General Lab Data Summary

-2. Scientific Figure Caption Generation
-The application converts the supplied analysis information into a formal figure caption suitable for a scientific report or thesis.
+2. Scientific Figure Caption Generation: The application converts the supplied analysis information into a formal figure caption suitable for a scientific report or thesis.

-3. Key Observation Extraction
-The AI identifies the major observations from the provided data and presents them in a concise, structured format.
+3. Key Observation Extraction: The AI identifies the major observations from the provided data and presents them in a concise, structured format.

-4. Academic Results Paragraph Generation
-The application generates a formal draft results paragraph using the information supplied by the user.
+4. Academic Results Paragraph Generation: The application generates a formal draft results paragraph using the information supplied by the user.

-5. Limitations Identification
-The AI identifies information that is missing and explains which biological or statistical conclusions cannot be made from the provided data.
+5. Limitations Identification: The AI identifies information that is missing and explains which biological or statistical conclusions cannot be made from the provided data.

-6. Scientific Hallucination Control
-The AI instructions explicitly prohibit the invention of:
+6. Scientific Hallucination Control: The AI instructions explicitly prohibit the invention of:
 Gene names
 Numerical values
 Statistical results